twolodzko/gosch/README.md

 As in classic LISPs, **gosch** recognizes only two data structures *atoms* and *[pairs]* (*aka* [linked lists]).
 There are no plans to implement more advanced data structures like vectors.
-Also, the variety of available data types for atoms is limited, for example, the only available numerical type is an integer.
+Also, the variety of available data types for atoms is limited to numbers (integers), booleans (`#t` and `#f`), and strings.
 The implementation is [properly tail-recursive] as required of Scheme.
 Unlike the classic Scheme, there is the null type and in many undefined cases the procedures return it, for example `(if #f 'ok)` returns `<nil>`.

 **gosch** implements the following primitives: